 In order to measure the precision of this statistical operation, variable coefficients are available for the traveller and overnight stay variables, broken down between residents in Spain and residents abroad.
 The values of the variation coefficients may be viewed at the following link: https://www.ine.es/dynt3/inebase/en/index.htm?padre=239

-23 days elapse from the reference date of the data to the publication of the provisional figures, whereas for the final data, one year and one month elapse for the months of January to May, and the final data for the rest of the months is published in June.
-That is, in April 2016, the provisional data for March 2016 and the final data for March 2015 are published, and in June 2016, the final data for 2015 that was not disseminated previously is published.
+23 days elapse from the reference date of the data to the publication of the provisional figures (TP1=23 days), whereas for the final data, one year and one month elapse for the months of January to May, and the final data for the rest of the months is published in June (TP2=13 months).
+That is, in April 2020, the provisional data for March 2020 and the final data for March 2019 are published, and in June 2020, the final data for 2019 that were not disseminated previously are published.

 Each publication has been disseminated on the date announced in the publication calendar.
 The calendar may be viewed at the following link: https://www.ine.es/en/daco/daco41/calen_en.htm